melissaharijanto/Travel-Log/docs/features/user-authentication.md

 {: .note-title }
 > Developer Note
 >
-> Upon logging in or signing up, users will be redirected to another page, which is implemented by a different stack For reference of implementation, see the file `index.js` in the <a href="https://github.com/melissaharijanto/Travel-Log/tree/main/src/navigation">navigation</a> folder of the repo.
+> Upon logging in or signing up, users will be redirected to another page, which is implemented by a different stack.
+For reference of implementation, see the file `index.js` in the <a href="https://github.com/melissaharijanto/Travel-Log/tree/main/src/navigation">navigation</a> folder of the repo.